-Spiritual, Moral, Social and Cultural Developments & British Values
+Spiritual, Moral, Social and Cultural Developments and Fundamental British Values – SMSC

 This is a whole school issue.

-All curriculum areas have a contribution to make to the child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.
+All curriculum areas have a contribution to make to a child’s spiritual, moral, social and cultural development and opportunities for this is planned into the curriculum each half term.

 The Department for Education’s five-part definition of British values is: